Dr. Stephanie Steele-Wren, PsyD (She/her/hers):

 M.S., LPC (She, her, hers)

 Mary Ann Stewart was born in England as a military brat.
 She has lived most of her life in Arkansas, growing up in Jonesboro and living in Northwest Arkansas since 2006.
-Mary Ann has clinical expertise working with children ages 3-12, adolescents ages 13-18, adults, college students, and veterans as a licensed professional counselor.
-Settings she has worked in include community mental health, school-based services, case management, crisis management, the VA, college mental health, disability services, and private practice.
+Mary Ann has clinical expertise working with older adolescents, adults, college students, and veterans as a licensed professional counselor.
+Settings she has worked in include community mental health, school-based services, case management, crisis management, college mental health, disability services, and private practice.
 She has personal experience with ADHD and chronic illness and loves to help clients learn to advocate for themselves to live their best lives.

 Patients have described Mary Ann as warm, empathetic, compassionate, and truly dedicated to helping others.

-Mary Ann’s specialized interests include Attachment, Child-Centered Therapy ages 4-12, Dialectical Behavior Therapy, Animal-Assisted Therapy, Neurodiversity, Grief, Chronic Illness, Trauma, as well as facilitating Group Therapy.
+Mary Ann’s specialized interests include Attachment, Dialectical Behavior Therapy, Animal-Assisted Therapy, Neurodiversity, Grief, Chronic Illness, Trauma, as well as facilitating Group Therapy.

 Approach to Wellness: